FranklinClintonDev/gta-v-source-code-guide/ReadMe.md

 ### [For PS4](PS4.md)
 ### [Xbox One](Xbox%20One.md) (NOT WORKING)

-If you encounter any issues while compiling or using a tool, check the [Other Known Issues](PC.md#other-known-issues) section first.
+If you encounter any issues while compiling or using a tool, check the [Other Known Issues](PC.md#other-known-issues) section.

 ### Extras: